エピソード

 2025/01/09

-Well, this is different, to say the least.
 A few days ago, we announced this mini-season with my friend Elyse Blennerhassett.
-The title of ‘From My Eyes’ will very much be about the lives and passage of time that Elyse has witnessed while working in Amman, Jordan, and the West Bank.
+The title of ‘From My Eyes’ will very much be about the lives and passage of time that Elyse has witnessed while working in Amman, Jordan.
+That work has been documenting the impact that genocide has gravely affected both Jordan and Palestine and the realities of the people who have been displaced over 80+ years.
 This first episode you’re about to hear is a mixture of things, both an introduction to Elyse and the general “why” behind this project.

-We mention it amongst ourselves, but as artists, as writers, as journalists, we have an innate duty to documenting the times we’re living in.
-To telling stories of those who are less capable of doing so and listening to those stories with open-hearts.
+We mention it amongst ourselves, but as artists, we have an innate duty to document the times we’re living in.
+To tell stories of those who are marginalized by society and listen to those stories with open hearts.
 This is the first of five conversations I had with Elyse (intro song is Pale Cerule by Ajwaa).

 続きを読む 一部表示